hualamood/Decentralized-Search/README.md

 # Decentralized-Search

-a decentralized search engine based on IPFS
+a decentralized search engine built on IPFS

 The idea here is that every peer will be able to harvest and store their own data to be queried by other users on a distributed pubsub room (like a chat but for computers), where other peers also host their data.